Plants with spiky leaves have long been seen to be an ideal natural razor wire for ensuring security by protecting estates from raiding invaders

 Another succulent with erect spiky foliage is the snake plant or Dracaena trifasciata.
 It is referred to as Mother-In-Law’s Tongue for those unfamiliar with snake plants.

-Dracaena trifasciata is among the most tenacious plants you’ll ever get to witness, and it can thrive everywhere, even if you’ve abandoned it,
+Dracaena trifasciata is among the most tenacious plants you’ll ever witness, and it can thrive everywhere, even if you’ve abandoned it,

 as long as it gets enough moisture and sunshine.
 It features leathery, prickly leaves with yellow margins that rarely perish